pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 2. unclear representation of the execution process

-   For an `IndexScan`, normally the `IndexRangeScan` should be executed first, then the `TableRowIDScan`.
-Only in the case of triggering a downgrade will the `Downgrade Filter` be executed, but in the physical execution plan, only the Downgrade Filter is shown.
+   As stated before, the execution process for `IndexScan` is divided into two phases, the first phase for index data scanning, and the second phase for table data scanning.
+However, we cannot see this execution process in the physical plan explanation.

+   The `Downgrade Filter` in `RegionTaskExec` is designed to indicate that the `Downgrade Filter` will be used after the downgrade(There is some problem with the content displayed in `RegionTaskExec`, it should show the content of `downgradeFilters` in `TiDAGRequest`, but it actually displays the content of `filters` in `TiDAGRequest`.
+We will fix this bug here.).
+However, the `Downgrade Filter` is displayed again in the `FetchHandleRDD` and the `PushDown Filter`, which is executed under normal circumstances, is not displayed.

+   In the physical plan explanation, only the name of the index we use is shown, not the columns that make up the index.

    ```SQL
    CREATE TABLE `t2` (